victorprospero/games/README.md

-# Solitaire
+# JSolitaire
-A soliteire game developed by me using only HTML/Javascript with jQuery.
+A simple soliteire game using only HTML/JavaScript with jQuery.